DiveZone/europeana4android/README.md

 This project is using the gradle building system coming with Android Studio.
 Setting up the project is relatively easy.

+### Development Environment
+This project requires the following setup:

+* Android Studio 0.3.2 or higher
+* JDK 1.7 or higher
+* Gradle 1.8 or higher

 ### Needed libraries
 The project is using several libraries but only the following one needs to be setup manually.